Modules in the first year

 - Understanding International Relations

 - Pathways to International Relations Research 2

 - Politics as a vocation 1 and 2

 In addition to these modules you will also have the opportunity to take an optional module from within POLSIS.

 Modules in the second year

 The second-year of your degree course further develops your understanding of the discipline and introduces new perspectives on international relations.
 It is designed to develop your knowledge and theoretical understanding of this dynamic and changing field.
 You will take two compulsory modules.
 The first is International Relations Theory which introduces you to advanced theories of international relations and applies these to key issues in international politics.
-You are then asked to take one of Diplomatic History, which focuses the development of the international system in the second half of the twentieth century or International Security, which uses theoretical approaches to examine a range of major security topics.
+You are then asked to take one of Diplomatic History Post 1945, which focuses the development of the international system in the second half of the twentieth century, or International Security, which uses theoretical approaches to examine a range of major security topics.